Have you tried patting your head and rubbing your stomach at the same time? It’s harder than it sounds.

 This means that writing high-quality, reader-friendly copy should be a fundamental part of your SEO strategy.
 It can decrease your bounce rate, increase your links and indicate to Google that your content is the best.

 So how do you write this kind of copy?
-It’s not as hard as you think:
+It’s not as hard as you think.
+Here are 40+ easy SEO copywriting tips for your team:

 Write for your readers